ObjectTechnica/Example-Mojo/README.md

 - When you create a new AWS account, you have the option of also creating an admin role for that new account.
 This provider.tf is leveraging that role within the AWS Organization I am using for this work assignment.
 Other inactive options within the provider.tf include assigning access via "AWS_PROFILE" key/secret
 - AWS Secrets manager has a deletion window of 0.
 If this were anything more than a take home assignment that value would be increased.
 - Specific subnets within each of the two VPC's for peering were not specified.
 Since
-- typically, you don’t include state file(s) with your git commits.
-Those are better suited to be stored in S3.
-Since this is a take home assignment, I have included the state file to supplement verification.
 - Since there was no mention of an EC2 instance in the work assignment, only the subnets where the primary and replica database live were added to the VPC peering connection.
 - To be cost effective only a single NAT Gateway is being used for all of the private subnets.
 - To be security concious, no NAT Gateway has been deployed with the database subnets.
 There should be no reason your DB's call out to the internet.